ar-51/ar-51.github.io/docs/New Unreal Project/htc vive - wave sdk.md

 nav_order: 3
 ---

-# Set up a New Unreal Vive Wave-SDK Project
+# Set up a New Unreal Vive Wave-SDK Project - Standalone Android
 {: .no_toc }

 ## Table of contents